Business Continuity, Disaster Recovery and ISO22301

 business impact analysis (BIA)

-This process is described in Business Continuity Planning - a Step-by-Step Guide, as well as a selection of other authorative books available from this site.
+This process is described in Business Continuity Planning - a Step-by-Step Guide, as well as a selection of other authoritative books available from this site.

-Efficient communication is key for all BC and DR professionals who are working on a project together.
-Business Continuity and BS25999: A Combined Glossary provides a common vocabulary for business continuity, listing hundreds of terms and definitions directly sourced from highly authoritative sources, including: Disaster Recovery Institute, Business Continuity Institute, ISO27001, BS7799-3:2006 and ISO20000 and many others.
+Efficient communication is essential for all business continuity and disaster recovery professionals working on a project together.
+Business Continuity and BS25999: A Combined Glossary provides a common vocabulary for business continuity, listing hundreds of terms and definitions directly sourced from highly authoritative sources, including the Disaster Recovery Institute, Business Continuity Institute, ISO27001, BS7799-3:2006, ISO20000 and many others.

 Essential Business Continuity Resources